teckglobal/teckglobal-brute-force-protect/README.md

 ## Description

 TeckGlobal Brute Force Protect is a free, open-source security plugin that locks down your WordPress site against brute force login attempts and exploit scans.
 It tracks failed logins, bans IPs after a configurable limit, and uses MaxMind’s GeoLite2 database to pinpoint attacker locations.
-The admin interface lets you manage IPs, review logs, and see banned IPs on a Leaflet-powered map.
+The admin interface lets you manage IPs, review logs, and see banned IPs on a Leaflet-powered map (with local CSS/JS fallback).

 If you love this free tool, please consider a donation at [TeckGlobal’s Buy Me a Coffee page](https://teck-global.com/buy-me-a-coffee/).
 Huge thanks to xAI-Grok for co-development and debugging wizardry!